madhushaw1012/One-Page-Portfolio/index.markdown

 <hr />

 # About Myself
-An ameteur in learning about the technology that runs our lives and yearns to get better by attaining more with every passing day.
+An amateur in learning about the technology that runs our lives and yearns to get better by attaining more with every passing day.
 * Here's a little bit more [About Myself](/about/).
 <hr />